 Getting rid of damp

 Effective remedial measures depend on accurate diagnosis, but applying staged remedies can also be part of understanding the cause of a damp problem.
 Before deciding on more extensive work, the first remedy may involve nothing more than basic maintenance such as clearing a blocked rainwater gulley.
 Remedies will either cure dampness by addressing the cause (for example, improving drainage) or will manage it by treating the symptoms (changing washing or cooking habits, for instance).

 Be sceptical of written guarantees, which are often loaded with get-out clauses and may have no insurance backing.
 The right approach from your contractor coupled with good workmanship is your best guarantee.

-Condensation can be treated by reducing air humidity or keeping surfaces above dew point temperature.
+When it comes to how to stop condensation, reducing air humidity or keeping surfaces above dew point temperature are both important.
 Humidity is reduced by cutting the amount of moisture available or increasing ventilation by opening windows, etc. Tumble dryers should be vented to the outside if not of the condenser type, and clothes drying indoors is best avoided.

 Temperatures are maintained above dew point with suitable heating.
 The permanent use of dehumidifiers is a poor substitute for efficient heating and adequate ventilation.

 Condensation in chimney flues can be eliminated with proper linings.
 Redundant flues that have been sealed should be fitted with ventilation grilles or re-opened.
 Lofts should be well insulated and ventilated but make sure insulation does not restrict ventilation at the eaves.

 In order to get a penetrating damp problem under control you should start by looking at the roof.